marcxjo/pw/README.md

   passwords which you may specifically _not_ want to sync elsewhere)

 This script ships with bash completion that enables `pw` to run with a similar workflow to `pass`.
+Note that `pass` must be installed with its own bash completion for this functionality to work.

-Note that it is currently _not_ implemented as a `pass` extension (see https://www.passwordstore.org/#extensions), but this may change in the future.
+Note also that `pw` is currently _not_ implemented as a proper `pass` extension (see https://www.passwordstore.org/#extensions), but this may change in the future.

 `pw` is released under the MIT license.